-System Architect provides many facilities to import and export information from and to its repository:
+Rational System Architect provides many facilities to import and export information from and to its repository:

-- To begin, there is a native import/export mechanism, through which you can import/export definitions in comma separated value (csv) and text format. - There is also an XML import/export capability, wherein you export/import information to an XML instance document, that conforms to a System Architect Document Type Definition (DTD), saxml.dtd (housed in <C>:\Program Files\Telelogic\System Architect Suite\System Architect \saxml.dtd). - System Architect provides native support for VBA, with a published object model.
-This is described below. - System Architect has an XMI add-in option that enables you to import/export UML information via XMI.
-You may interface with other UML modeling tools in this fashion. - System Architect provides a merge/extract capability to selectively exchange information between encyclopedias. - Code generation and reversal of languages enables export or import of class diagram information. - Schema generation and reverse data engineering enables export or import of data modeling information.
+- To begin, there is a native import/export mechanism, through which you can import/export definitions in comma separated value (csv) and text format. - There is also an XML import/export capability, wherein you export/import information to an XML instance document, that conforms to a Rational System Architect Document Type Definition (DTD), saxml.dtd (housed in <C>:\Program Files\IBM\ Rational\System Architect Suite\11.3.1\System Architect \saxml.dtd). - Rational System Architect provides native support for VBA, with a published object model.
+This is described below. - Rational System Architect has an XMI add-in option that enables you to import/export UML information via XMI.
+You may interface with other UML modeling tools in this fashion. - Rational System Architect provides a merge/extract capability to selectively exchange information between encyclopedias. - Code generation and reversal of languages enables export or import of class diagram information.